 It contains too much cornstarch, which prohibits the cookies from spreading.
 Therefore, I recommend using King Arthur Measure-for-Measure.
 I will continue testing the recipe with other flours, but you find another one works, please leave me a comment below!

 - Gluten-Free Flour Blend – Brand very much matters here for spreading!
-I recommend King Arthur Measure-for-Measure gluten-free flour for authentic results.
+I recommend King Arthur Measure-for-Measure gluten-free flour for authentic results, or a blend that doesn’t contain cornstarch.

 - Unsweetened Cocoa Powder – These have a very rich, dark chocolate taste which compliments of the sweetness of the filling.
 Dutch-process cocoa powder may also be used for a smoother chocolate flavor.